 These expository holiday writing prompts will help teachers encourage their students to explore the cultural diversity of the world we live in.
-There are a variety of holidays that your children may (or may not) celebrate – including Halloween, Thanksgiving, Christmas, Hanukkah, Kwanzaa, New Year’s and more – encouraging them to share personal stories is a fun way to organically discuss the ways different families celebrate the same season.
+There are a variety of holidays that your children may celebrate – including Halloween, Thanksgiving, Christmas, Hanukkah, Kwanzaa, New Year’s and more.
+Encouraging them to share personal stories is a fun way to organically discuss the ways different families celebrate the same season.

 → Writing Prompt 1: What is your favorite holiday and why?